Skip to Content

 The intent of the migration is to work more efficiently and with more sophistication by actively leveraging the advanced features of NX.
 “I-deas isn’t just a tool,” says Takuro Ito, who heads the group in charge of Group Design Support at the company.
 “It’s an extremely refined instrument and the decision to migrate from I-deas, with which the designers were very familiar, was by no means an easy one.
 But we decided that adopting next-generation CAD was essential for improving the sophistication of our design work and development productivity.
 The migration to NX was an excellent chance to dramatically improve our techniques.”

 According to Ito, the company will derive three major benefits from the migration to NX.
 First, it will be easier to create and modify shapes.
-NX’s direct modeling feature and user defined feature, for example, will greatly reduce the work required to create digital models.
+NX direct modeling feature and user defined feature, for example, will greatly reduce the work required to create digital models.
 (The company actually took parts modeled in I-deas and re-modeled them in NX to quantitatively measure the improvement in efficiency.
-For some parts, the number of work steps and processing time was reduced by more than half.
+For some parts, the number of work steps and processing time were reduced by more than half.
 The total number of clicks was also 22 percent lower, and the file sizes were also about half as large.)
 NX also has very good performance.
 It is able to load an entire MFP assembly, which consists of 3,000 to 7,000 parts and quickly display it.
 This makes it very easy to reference adjacent parts, and is expected to dramatically improve design efficiency.

 The second benefit is the ability to embed quality more deeply into the design model.
 For example, the assembly binding functionality in NX can be used to easily and clearly incorporate spatial relationships between 3D assemblies into a design, contributing to the spread of intermediate tolerance design.
 Also, the 3D annotation feature in NX is expected to make it easy to embed necessary non-shape information into designs.

 The third benefit of NX is that it enables more effective linking with analysis and manufacturing.
 Ito says direct linking with finite element analysis will be possible, as well as linking with tolerance analysis software.
-The company will also take advantage of Siemens visualization technology to share models with downstream processes.
+The company will also take advantage of Siemens PLM Software’s visualization technology to share models with downstream processes.